Home

 Vibrato is used to give feel and emotion to your playing.
 That is when it works best.
 Use emotion to put your strings in motion.

-You produce vibrato by using your wrist and fingers to wiggle the string and make the the pitch wobble.
+You produce vibrato by using your wrist and fingers to wiggle the string and make the pitch wobble.

 Hammer-ons

 A hammer on is a legato technique that is produced when you sound a note by striking down on the string with your finger.
-The vibration comes from the force of your finger hitting the string and it helps to turn up the amp if you are using it as a electric guitar technique.
+The vibration comes from the force of your finger hitting the string and it helps to turn up the amp if you are using it as an electric guitar technique.

 Guitar pull offs

-A guitar pull off is a left hand legato technique on the fretboard.
+A guitar pull off is a left-hand legato technique on the fretboard.
 One note is held down on a fret above on the same string.
 The note is sounded with a plucking motion with the finger below the other.
 So that one note is sounded with the pluck and then you hear the note above it.

-This is a cool technique to combine with hammer ons, slides etc.
+This is a cool technique to combine with hammer-ons, slides etc.

 Guitar tapping technique -